hiteshjoshi1/commands/aws_learn/aws_cloudfront-storage_gateway.md

 Replicate your on-prem device to AWS cloud.

-Available as Virtual Machine [VmWare WSXi or icrosodt Hyper- V]
+Available as Virtual Machine [VmWare WSXi or Microsodt Hyper- V]

 Install the gateway --> associate it with your AWS a/c